neelaydoshi/PINNs-for-Beginners/README.md

 Tutorials for understanding PINNs (Physics Informed Neural Networks) by applying them to simple physics problems.

 PINNs are used for solving the following types of problems involving partial differential equations (PDEs):
-- Forward Problem : Solving a given PDEs for a set of initial and boundary condition.
+- Forward Problem : Solving a differential equation for the given geometry, initial conditions and boundary condition.
-- Inverse Problem : Discovery of PDEs for a given observational/experimental data.
+- Inverse Problem : Estimation of unknown parameter(s) of a differential equation using observational/experimental data.

-We will first understand the aforementioned use-cases by considering the PDE used for describing the motion of a simple pendulum.
-Next we will solve a more useful problem, heat-transfer in a rod, considering both 1D and 2D rod, along with Dirichlet and Neumann boundary conditions.

 **The tutorials are in the following sequence:**
-1. Pendulum
+1. Pendulum Motion
    - Forward Problem
-   - Inverse Problem (coming soon)
+   - Inverse Problem
-2. Heat Transfer (Steady-state; Dirichlet and Neumann B.C)
+2. Heat Transfer
+   - 1D Forward Problem (PyTorch implementation)
-   - 1D Forward Problem
+   - 1D Forward Problem ([DeepXDE](https://github.com/lululxvi/deepxde) implementation)
    - 2D Forward Problem (coming soon)